 The Allied Dental Programs accept responsibility for assuring compliance with federal and state regulations regarding bloodborne pathogens standards and hazardous materials/communications.
 The Programs recognize the potential for bloodborne infectious disease in patients presenting for care in clinic, sterilization, radiology, and in the dental laboratory.
 Protocols in all clinic and support areas have been established to integrate the ethical, legal, and regulatory considerations.

 The following suggested sequence of study is for new full-time students starting the program in the academic year listed.
+Part-time students should visit with a program advisor for a modified sequence of study.

 When registering for classes refer to your Academic Evaluation to see your specific program requirements and ensure proper registration.